 The technology education and training program, i c stars has engaged me to design and teach a six week experience for their interns called “Civics 101.”
 This class covers material in leadership, civics and community organizing.
 We bring in leaders of current social change campaigns in Chicago to share their stories and methods.
 Organizers have visited us from these organizations: The Fight For 15, Little Village Environmental Justice, Raise Your Hand, SEIU Healthcare, Immigration Youth Justice League and Freedom Lifted.

-I got this “tank you” from the Summer 2016 class.
+I got this “thank you” from the Summer 2016 class.

 Here is a very sweet note from the Fall 2014 class.

 Here are a some comments from students in the Fall 2013 class.